 Location: Eastern Asia, bordering the East China Sea, Korea Bay, Yellow Sea, and South China Sea, between North Korea and Vietnam.

-Economy: Since the late 1970s, China has moved from a closed, centrally planned system to a more market-oriented one that plays a major global role — in 2010 China became the world’s largest exporter.
-Reforms began with the phasing out of collectivized agriculture, and expanded to include the gradual liberalization of prices, fiscal decentralization, increased autonomy for state enterprises, creation of a diversified banking system, development of stock markets, rapid growth of the private sector, and opening to foreign trade and investment.
+Economy: Since the late 1970s, China has moved from a closed, centrally planned system to a more market-oriented one that plays a major global role.
+Reforms began with the phasing out of collectivized agriculture, and expanded to include the gradual liberalization of prices, fiscal decentralization, increased autonomy for state enterprises, growth of the private sector, development of stock markets and a modern banking system, and opening to foreign trade and investment.
 China has implemented reforms in a gradualist fashion.
-In recent years, China has renewed its support for state-owned enterprises in sectors it considers important to “economic security,” explicitly looking to foster globally competitive national champions.
-After keeping its currency tightly linked to the U.S. dollar for years, in July 2005 China revalued its currency by 2.1% against the U.S. dollar and moved to an exchange rate system that references a basket of currencies.
-From mid 2005 to late 2008, cumulative appreciation of the renminbi against the U.S. dollar was more than 20%, but the exchange rate remained virtually pegged to the dollar from the onset of the global financial crisis until June 2010, when Beijing allowed resumption of a gradual appreciation.
+In recent years, China has renewed its support for state-owned enterprises in sectors considered important to “economic security,” explicitly looking to foster globally competitive industries.
+After keeping its currency tightly linked to the U.S. dollar for years, in July 2005 China moved to an exchange rate system that references a basket of currencies.
+From mid-2005 to late 2008, cumulative appreciation of the renminbi against the U.S. dollar was more than 20%, but the exchange rate remained virtually pegged to the dollar from the onset of the global financial crisis until June 2010, when Beijing allowed resumption of a gradual appreciation and expanded the daily trading band within which the RMB is permitted to fluctuate.
 The restructuring of the economy and resulting efficiency gains have contributed to a more than tenfold increase in GDP since 1978.
-Measured on a purchasing power parity (PPP) basis that adjusts for price differences, China in 2010 stood as the second-largest economy in the world after the U.S., having surpassed Japan in 2001.
+Measured on a purchasing power parity (PPP) basis that adjusts for price differences, China in 2013 stood as the second-largest economy in the world after the U.S., having surpassed Japan in 2001.
 The dollar values of China’s agricultural and industrial output each exceed those of the U.S.; China is second to the U.S. in the value of services it produces.
 Still, per capita income is below the world average.
-The Chinese government faces numerous economic challenges, including: (a) reducing its high domestic savings rate and correspondingly low domestic demand; (b) sustaining adequate job growth for tens of millions of migrants and new entrants to the work force; (c) reducing corruption and other economic crimes; and (d) containing environmental damage and social strife related to the economy’s rapid transformation.
-China continues to lose arable land because of erosion and economic development.
+GDP per capita: $9,800 (2013 est.); inflation: 2.6% (2013 est.); unemployment: 4.1% (2013 est.).

-Exports: $1.581 trillion (2010 est.): electrical and other machinery, including data processing equipment, apparel, textiles, iron and steel, optical and medical equipment.
+Exports: $2.21 trillion (2013 est.): electrical and other machinery, including data processing equipment, apparel, radio telephone handsets, textiles, integrated circuits.

-Imports: $1.327 trillion (2010 est.): electrical and other machinery, oil and mineral fuels, optical and medical equipment, metal ores, plastics, organic chemicals.
+Imports: $1.95 trillion (2013 est.): electrical and other machinery, oil and mineral fuels; nuclear reactor, boiler, and machinery components; optical and medical equipment, metal ores, motor vehicles; soybeans.

-Major crops/agricultural products: Rice, wheat, potatoes, corn, peanuts, tea, millet, barley, cotton, oilseeds; pork, fish.
+Major crops/agricultural products: World leader in gross value of agricultural output; rice, wheat, potatoes, corn, peanuts, tea, millet, barley, apples, cotton, oilseed; pork, fish.

 Source: CIA World Factbook